Pelosi says House to vote on bigger stimulus payments after GOP blocks increase

 Source: www.mcall.com

-Her announcement came moments after House Republicans blocked an effort to increase the payments to $2,000 per person.
+Her announcement came moments after House Republicans blocked an effort to increase the payments to $2,000 a person.

 More in www.nbcnews.com